xebialabs-community/xld-cloud-foundry-plugin/README.md

 Extract `cloudfoundry/discoveryapp/index.php` from the JAR and copy it to `SERVER_HOME/ext/cloudfoundry/discoveryapp/index.php`

+# Upgrade #

+* When upgrading from a version before 4.5.4 to a version >=4.5.4, be aware that the containers under Infrastructure have changed.
+From 4.5.4+ the Organizations, Spaces and Domains have been split into different CI.
+If you want to upgrade, you have to start from a clean repository (Delete all cf.Space instances), install 4.5.4+ and discover the domains and spaces.

 # Usage #

 1. Go to `Repository - Infrastructure`, create a new `cf.Organization` and discover the spaces and domains.